 We’re committed to being an inclusive, accessible and engaging cultural attraction

 We will continue to review our business practices and engage staff, visitors and stakeholders to improve accessible service delivery.
-For a summary and update on the activities we have undertaken to improve accessible service delivery, please see our 2019 Multi-Year Accessibility Plan Annual Status Report.
+Our 2020-2025 Multi-Year Accessibility Plan outlines how we will continue to identify, remove and prevent accessibility barriers.
+For a summary and update on the activities we have undertaken to improve accessible service delivery, please see our 2022 Annual Status Report.

 Connecting with Us